Lecture 1: Introduction to CPSC 330

 Please go through this document carefully before contacting your instructors about these issues.
 Even then, we are very unlikely to be able to help with registration, waitlist or prerequisite issues.

-• If you are on waitlist and if you’d like to try your chances, you should be able to access Canvas and Piazza.
+• If you are on the waitlist and would like to try your chances, you should already have access to Canvas and Piazza.

-• If you’re unable to make it this time, there will be two sections of this course offered next semester and then again in the summer.
+• If you are unable to secure a seat this term, the course will be offered again with two sections next semester, and once more in the summer.

 Lecture format